gongchangco/MarkdownDemo/README.md

 </details>

 <details>
-  <summary>TRUE or FALSE : There is a defined Markdown standard for GitHub Flavoured Markdown.</summary>
+  <summary>TRUE or FALSE : There is a defined Markdown standard for GitHub flavored Markdown.</summary>
   FALSE.
 There is no clearly defined Markdown standard.
 </details>